 But the biggest thing I realised was how fortunate I was to have such great support around me as I navigate this crazy world of parenthood.

-I believe all women should feel supported through their journey to become a parent, especially as the journey often has highs and lows.
-From pregnancy to birth, to those first few months as a new parent, all mamas should feel empowered to make choices that are right for them, their bodies, and their babies.
+I believe everyone should feel supported through their journey to become a parent, especially as the journey often has highs and lows.
+From pregnancy to birth, to those first few months as a new parent, all of us should feel empowered to make choices that are right for us, our bodies, and our babies.

 My own journey taught me that although I felt supported in my pregnancy and birth, I didn’t feel empowered enough to make choices that I knew, deep down, were right for me.
 It is the age-old proverb, “If I knew then, what I know now…”

 So, I’ve taken the experiences I had, the lessons I learned and the teachings I received and supported people on their own journeys.
 From providing information for planning a gentle c-section, to providing space, time and compassion when dealing with loss.